alperengozeten/Booked/README.txt

 Ömer Asım Doğan: Xml classes of login page, sign up page, verification pages.
 Also helping with the some other xml classes and with the firebase database

 Safa Eren Kuday:  Written down the Model Classes.
 XML designs and Activity (Controller) implementations of Book Profile, Edit Profile, Post Page, Admin Page pages.
 Also provided
 Recycler Views and adapters for Book Profile.
+Database connections ...

 Hasan Yarkın Kurt: Implemented AddPost page, EditPost page, Settings page, ChangePassword page controller classes and their respective layouts.